dOrgTech/Ecosystem/README.md

 ![](logo.png)

-> a freelancer cooperative committed to enhancing the means of coordination
+> *A freelancer cooperative committed to enhancing the means of coordination.*

-We produce open-source:
+# We Produce

-### 1. Infrastructure
+### Open-Source Infrastructure

-- *[DAOcomponents](https://github.com/dOrgTech/DAOcomponents)*. modular UI framework for easy integration of DAOs into React apps
+- **[DAOcomponents](https://github.com/dOrgTech/DAOcomponents)**: Modular DAO Primitive React Component Library, enabling steamlined application integration.
-- *[DAOactions](https://github.com/dOrgTech/DAOactions)*. contracts and transaction scripts that enable DAOs to perform complex actions like fundraising and asset management
+- **[DAOactions](https://github.com/dOrgTech/DAOactions)**: Toolkit that enables DAOs to perform complex actions like fundraising and asset management.
-- *Utility DAOs*. on-chain organizations that provide ecosystem-wide utilities, such as identity verification and [token whitelisting](https://github.com/dOrgTech/tokenRegistry)
+- **Utility DAOs**: On-chain organizations that provide ecosystem-wide utilities, such as identity verification and [token whitelisting](https://github.com/dOrgTech/tokenRegistry).

-### 2. Research
+### Research

-- *[web3bindings](https://github.com/dOrgTech/research/tree/master/Web3Binding)*. derive application interfaces for protocols from data
-- *[web3semantics](https://github.com/dOrgTech/research/tree/master/Web3Semantics)*. render transactions legible with formally verified semantics
-- *web3poliphil*. wrap web3 technologies in coherent political-philosophy
+- **[Web3Wemantics](https://github.com/dOrgTech/research/tree/master/Web3Semantics)**: Standardize Smart Contract Protocol metadata for semantic reading and writing.
+- **[Web3Bindings](https://github.com/dOrgTech/research/tree/master/Web3Binding)**: Generate APIs for Smart Contract Protocols from their semantic metadata.
+- **[Web3Device](https://github.com/dOrgTech/research/blob/master/Web3Device.LocalEverything/study.md)**: Enable a fluid dApp experience by running 'Everything' locally, with as few dependencies as possible.

-### 3. Products
+### Services

-- *Client DAOs*. help dApps, grant programs and communities [launch their own DAOs](https://github.com/dOrgTech/dOrg)
+- **Client DAOs**: Help dApps, grant programs and communities launch their own DAOs.
+- **Client Solutions**: Help others build custom integrations and solutions for their DAO needs.
-- *Custom Interfaces & Integrations*. build and maintain tools that enhance the DAO experience
+- **Custom Interfaces**: Build and maintain tools that enhance the DAO experience.

-See our [Key Scenarios](https://github.com/dOrgTech/vision/blob/master/key-scenarios.md) to learn about other solutions we are developing.
+See our [Key Scenarios](https://github.com/dOrgTech/vision/blob/master/key-scenarios.md) to learn more about what we're looking to enable.

 ## Contribute

 dOrg is owned and controlled by its contributors, not external investors.
 Our representational forms— both on and off-chain— are designed to harness our collective power while protecting each agent's autonomy.
 We aim to leverage economies of scale without sacrificing fair and reliable compensation.

 Interested in contributing?
 We'd love for you to participate!
-You can contact us through
+You can contact us through:

 - [Discord](https://discord.gg/6Kujmad): unstructured chat
 - [Reddit](https://www.reddit.com/r/dOrgTech/): structured discussion
-- Or learn more about our operational tooling [here](https://github.com/dOrgTech/operations)
+- Or learn more about our operational tooling [here](./operations).

 Want to start your own Freelancer Co-Op?
 Check out [A Technology Freelancer's Guide To Starting a Worker Cooperative](https://www.techworker.coop/sites/default/files/TechCoopHOWTO.pdf).